mrapp-ke/MLRL-Boomer/doc/developer_guide/compilation.md

 ## Build Options

 Certain functionalities of the project can be enabled or disabled at compile-time via so-called build options.
-They can be specified in the configuration file [cpp/subprojects/common/meson.options](https://github.com/mrapp-ke/MLRL-Boomer/blob/main/cpp/subprojects/common/meson.options) or set via environment variables.
+They can be specified in the configuration file {repo-file}`meson.options <cpp/subprojects/common/meson.options>` or set via environment variables.

 (testing-support)=